Music history, nineteenth-century music, twentieth-century American popular music. On sabbatical 2014–15.

 Music 222 - Music History II

 Full course for one semester.
-This course is an introduction to the study of music history through focus on selected examples of art music cultivated in Western Europe and the United States since the mid-eighteenth century.
+This course is an introduction to the study of music history through focus on selected examples of art music cultivated in Western Europe, the United States, and globally since the mid-eighteenth century.
 We will study the features of major genres of concert music and of popular song forms, while also considering manifestations of Enlightenment thought, romanticism, modernism, and avant-gardism in music.
 Students will develop the listening, analytical, and critical skills necessary to formulate and engage music-historical questions relating to aesthetics, social context, and intellectual history.
 Rudimentary ability to follow a score or permission of the instructor required.
 Lecture-conference.

 Music 230 - Tango: Music, Culture, History